 Click on the images below for a larger pictures.

 |The bogie stretcher casting is the central 'skeleton' within the bogie upon which everything else is built.
 The 2 round areas are where the bogie bolsters engage; these carry the weight of the front of the loco.
 The central area is where the centre slide is located.

-The part will be cast in a foundry and then will be taken to a machining shop for machining - these are the grey areas on the drawing
+The part has been cast in a foundry and then will be taken to a machining shop for machining - these are the grey areas on the drawing